jamesec/jamesec.github.io/o/ffmpeg.md

 # Some useful ffmpeg commands
 `Jun 22, 2025`

-I wanted to share a few ffmpeg commands I’ve been using lately.
+Here are some ffmpeg commands I’ve recently used and found useful.

 ## Upscaling DVD video clips and adding hard subtitles